dzhang32/dasper/README.md

 In particular, I am very grateful to [Leo](http://lcolladotor.github.io/) for his time and advice throughout the development of `dasper`.
-The transition of `dasper` Bioconductor-friendly package was made possible thanks to his *[biocthis](https://bioconductor.org/packages/3.12/biocthis)* package.
+The transition of `dasper` to a Bioconductor package was made possible thanks to his *[biocthis](https://bioconductor.org/packages/3.12/biocthis)* package.